LightSys/midwife-EMR/README.md

      - Guard
      - Administrator
   - Permissions and ACL based upon roles
+  - Any number of users/staff allowed.
 - Web browser and mobile browser compatible
+  - Native Android client in development (separate)
 - Full logging of all changes to the database
   - All historical changes reviewable by supervisor role or admin role as appropriate